RickyRomero/RickyRomero/README.md

 ## Hi!
 I'm Ricky. 👋

-[I'm a designer and frontend developer][about-homepage] in Silicon Valley, and I've been at [this whole thing][about-about] for over 15 years.
-My jargon soup includes riveting terms like HTML, CSS, vanilla JS, node.js, React, jQuery, SQL, Docker, Swift, SwiftUI, AppKit, UIKit, PHP, Photoshop, Illustrator, Sketch, After Effects, and so on.
+[I'm a designer and frontend developer][about-homepage] in Silicon Valley, and I've been [at it][about-about] for over 15 years.
+Some of my skills include HTML, CSS, vanilla JS, node.js, React, jQuery, SQL, Docker, Swift, SwiftUI, AppKit, UIKit, PHP, Photoshop, Illustrator, Sketch, and After Effects.

+I just made a brand-new portfolio to showcase my most recent work.
+[You should take a look][about-portfolio] if your teem needs someone with these skills.

 Here are some of the projects I've been involved in:

 ### QuickBooks

 [QuickBooks][intuit-quickbooks] is a powerful web app for accounting made by [Intuit][intuit].
-At work, I design and build prototype interfaces for new QuickBooks features.
-I also designed many marketing pages for Intuit, including [the 2014-2018 Intuit homepage][intuit-archived-homepage].
+At Intuit, I designed and built prototype interfaces for new QuickBooks features.
+I also designed many marketing pages, including [the 2014-2018 Intuit homepage][intuit-archived-homepage].

 ### Konfabulator